nikolai6767/pallas-analysis/README.md

 ## Configuration

-A JSON Config file can be given to Pallas with the PALLAS_CONFIG_PATH environment variable.
+A config file can be given to Pallas with the PALLAS_CONFIG_PATH environment variable.
-If that variable is empty, Pallas will try to load a config.json in the current directory.
+If that variable is empty, Pallas will try to load a pallas.config in the current directory.
 If that file does not exist, a default config will be loaded.
-That file is a mirror image of the ParameterHandler class in `libraries/pallas/src/ParameterHandler.h` An example config file is given here as config.json.
+That file is a mirror image of the ParameterHandler class in `libraries/pallas/src/ParameterHandler.h` An example config file is given here as pallas.config, each line has one `key=value` pair.

 Here are the configuration options with specific values: